MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 Align your modernization motivations and workloads so you can evaluate their readiness in the next step.

 *Map motivations and workloads*.
-Map your modernization motivations (step 1) to workloads you identified (step 2).
+Map your modernization motivations (step 1) to the workloads you identified (step 2).

 *Assign one motivation to each workload*.
 Assigning a single modernization motivation to each workload will help you organize your work when it's time to modernize (*see table for examples*).